 Interviews and group discussions will be audio-recorded.
 Depending on participant availability and visit length, it may be necessary to conduct these assessments as a separate visit.
-For example, a participant's first IDI may be scheduled between the Month 2 and Month 3 visit, the second IDI may be scheduled between the Month 12 and Month 13 visit, and the FGD may be scheduled at a later date than their Month 18 visit to accommodate availability for both the site and for other study participants.
+Participants scheduled for qualitative activities may have their Period 1 qualitative activity (IDI or FGD) between their Month 2 and Month 6 visit, their Period 2 qualitative activity between their Month 8 and Month 12 visit, and their Period 3 qualitative activity between their Month 14 and Month 18 visit.
+Participants selected for a PUEV FGD may have their FGD scheduled up to three months before or four weeks after their Month 18 visit to accommodate availability for both the site and for other study participants.